Agenda

 Debate | The scientific foundations of existential risks

-Dr Haydn Belfield : Research Associate & Project Manager at the Cambridge University's Centre for the Study of Existential Risk and Research Fellow at the Leverhulme Centre for the Future of Intelligence
+Dr Haydn Belfield : Research Associate & Project Manager at the Cambridge University’s Centre for the Study of Existential Risk, Research Fellow at the Leverhulme Centre for the Future of Intelligence

 5:30 - 5:35